From page 31 of Generating Social Capital, a scholarly look at civil society and institutions:

 Liberal Dems are accusing the rag tag, genuinely grassroots, and passionate conservative dissenters, the vast majority of whom have never protested anything in their lives, people who would much rather be at home with their families, of “astroturfing”.
 These are people who have been provoked out of their comfort zones because they see their freedom, Democracy, and the American way of life, slipping away, and they refuse to let it go without putting up a fight.

 Liberal Democrats are of course, masters of astroturfing, or manufactured, fake grassroots.
 That’s why at their protests and rallies, you see pre-printed signs (who paid for those), and often paid for, bused in protesters/supporters, whatever the case may be.

 That’s why you see Obama, the community organizer in chief sending out the bat signal via his website, Organizing for America.
 (Are all Presidents from now on going to have their own perpetual campaign websites?
-Because I’m against it, and I don’t care which party the President is from.
-I have a problem with a sitting President organizing American citizens to go out and fight with and get in the faces of other American citizens).
+I have a problem with a sitting President organizing American citizens to go out and fight with, and get in the faces of other American citizens).
 There’s nothing “spontaneous” or “grassroots” about taking orders from the most powerful person in the free world.

 As many of you know, David Axelrod, Obama’s senior advisor, is credited with inventing AstroTurfing.
 Which sets the irony meter to its highest level, I think.

 A great example of astroturfing as it is typically practiced can be found via Michelle Malkin atLooking at the Left, by ElMarco, who was at the Nancy Pelosi event in Denver, Friday, and took pictures of the the 200 or so ObamaCare dissidents, and the handful of astroturfing supporters, some of whom didn’t speak a word of English and had no idea what their signs said.
 His photo essay is fantastic, and well worth a look.